-Nestled on the sun-drenched southern coast of Cyprus, Limassol is a city where the Mediterranean lifestyle comes alive — a place where ancient history, seaside charm, and modern energy blend effortlessly.
-Whether you’re visiting for a few days or considering a longer stay, Limassol offers a warm welcome, a vibrant culture, and a quality of life that’s hard to beat.
+Nestled on the sun-drenched southern coast of Cyprus, Limassol city is a place where the Mediterranean lifestyle comes alive — a destination where ancient history, seaside charm, and modern energy blend effortlessly.
+Whether you’ve visited Cyprus for a short trip or are considering a longer stay, Limassol offers a warm welcome, a vibrant culture, and a quality of life that’s hard to beat.

 Where old meets new

-At the heart of Limassol is its Old Town, a lively mix of cobbled streets, colorful facades, and small boutiques.
+At the heart of Limassol is its historical centre, a lively mix of cobbled streets, colorful facades, and modern boutiques.
 The Medieval Castle, once the site of Richard the Lionheart’s royal wedding, now houses a fascinating museum that tells the island’s story through centuries of change.
 Just steps away, you’ll find the Limassol Marina, a gleaming modern development of waterfront cafés, fine restaurants, and luxury yachts — a perfect spot for evening strolls or sunset dining.

 Culture and heritage everywhere you look

 Limassol is surrounded by history.
-The ancient city of Kourion, perched high above the sea, is one of Cyprus’s most impressive archaeological sites.
-Its amphitheatre and mosaics are beautifully preserved, and the panoramic views are simply unforgettable.
-Not far away stands Kolossi Castle, a medieval fortress linked to the Knights of St. John and the birthplace of Commandaria, the island’s world-famous sweet wine.
+The ancient towns of Amathus and Kourion, perched high above the sea, are among Cyprus’s most impressive archaeological sites.
+Kourion’s amphitheatre and mosaics are beautifully preserved, and the panoramic views are simply unforgettable.
+Not far away stands Kolossi Castle, a medieval fortress linked to the Knights of St. John and the birthplace of Commandaria — the island’s world-famous sweet wine.

-In the city itself, the Archaeological Museum and Municipal Art Gallery offer a glimpse into Cyprus’s cultural soul, while regular festivals — from the Carnival in spring to the Wine Festival in autumn — fill the streets with music, color, and celebration.
+Within Limassol city, the Archaeological Museum and Municipal Art Gallery offer a glimpse into Cyprus’s cultural soul, while regular festivals — from the Carnival in spring to the Wine Festival in autumn — fill the streets with music, color, and celebration.
+The city also has a growing intellectual and artistic life, with galleries, theatres, and independent studios shaping a vibrant cultural life that attracts both visitors and many Greek Cypriots from across the island.

 Beach life and seaside living